Table of Contents

 3. Enhance talent marketing and branding

 Develop a longer-term view of talent attraction by adopting a talent pool mentality and approach that generates interest in the company, its unique culture, and career opportunities.
-Treat candidate attraction as an old-time suitor would, with a slow, gradual approach to revealing the various elements and details of the employment value proposition, focusing on candidate preferences and aspirations.
+Treat candidate attraction as an old-time suitor would: take a slow, gradual approach to revealing the various elements and details of the employment value proposition, focusing on candidates' preferences and aspirations.
 Use candidate relationship management (CRM) software or platforms to engage future potential candidates, communicate the company’s technological advances, work environment, culture, and career development opportunities.
 Work to understand what the most valued candidates look for in an employer, and be prepared to communicate how the company offers those.

 4. Build change management and resilience